Log Search

 Export your data

+You can export log entries to share with stakeholders at your convenience.
 When you export log entries as a CSV file, the parsed keys from the key-value pairs are used as the headers in the CSV file.
 Any log entries that contain values without keys will not be exported into the CSV file.

 Some log sets contain deduplicated data

-To export your data:
+To export your data from the Data tab:

 - Review the export modal and ensure all of the information is correct, then click Export.
 An export confirmation message will appear.